-Serbia: Wind park business, 500MW cap quota and investors’ expectations13.
-August 2015. / News Serbia Energy
+Serbia: Wind park business, 500MW cap quota and investors’ expectations, News Serbia Energy

 The case of Serbia can be a perfect example of how wind power plants can contribute to economic growth and social development.
 According to estimations, the construction and operation of wind farms equivalent to the current wind energy quota of 500MW can generate a net economic benefit for Serbia in the region of EUR 400 million over the 25 years of operation of the wind farms.

 This net economic benefit would arise from the use of Serbian companies and equipment during construction and maintenance of the power plants, as well as from the tax revenues collected by both the State and the local administrations.
 These taxes can be used for other needed investments in Serbia to boost its economy.
 Serbian workforce would be used for the construction of the wind farms but also for the maintenance during the 25 years of their operation, including field service engineers.

 Two-and-a-half years have passed already since the incentive scheme has been adopted.
 No significant progress has been made with the exception of the adoption of the energy law last December.
 Many investors are starting to feel deal fatigue.
 They’ve already invested significantly in projects preparation stated Gaetano Massara CEO of GE for South East Europe.

 We are referring firstly to the Power Purchase Agreement, which is the template contract between the developers of wind farms and the offtaker of electricity, which in the case of Serbia is EPS.
 But also the Decree on the Preferred Power Producer status and the Decree on Incentive Measures are still missing says Massara.